UBB-bibliometrics/search-strategies-priorityareas/GSU_WoS.md

       	OR  "medicine$" OR "antimalarial$" OR "antiviral$" OR "antibiotic$" OR "antiparasitic$" OR  "depression"
-     	OR  "nutrition*" OR "malnutrition" OR "malnourish*" OR "vitamin$" OR "micronutrient$" OR  "lead poison*" OR "lead *toxicity" OR "lead mediated *toxicity" OR "lead induced *toxicity" OR "lead exposure" OR "lead carcinogen*" OR "blood lead"
-      	OR  "sanitation" OR "drinking water" OR "potable water" )
+     	OR  "nutrition*" OR "malnutrition" OR "malnourish*" OR "vitamin$" OR "micronutrient$" OR  "sanitation" OR "drinking water" OR "potable water" )
       AND